-Regular maintenance, including cleaning the tank and base, replacing filters as recommended, and using distilled water, can prevent many issues.
-From my experience, mineral buildup from the use of tap water or well water is the main cause of most humidifier issues that people run into.
-To avoid this I recommend using distilled water or filtered water.
+From my experience, mineral buildup from using tap or well water is a major cause of humidifier problems.
+To avoid this, I recommend using distilled or filtered water.

 Key Takeaways